 - Reserving seats is especially important if traveling during holidays, weekends or busy times.
 If you purchase a Japan Rail pass, reserve seats for all of your train rides the first day you arrive in Japan.
 This will save you lots of time the rest of your trip!

-- TIP: Try to minimize your luggage size.
+- TOP TIP: Try to minimize your luggage size.
 22 inch carry-on size will fit in the overhead storage areas.
-Anything larger than that will need to be stored in the luggage area when you board, which has limited space.
+Anything larger will need to be stored in the luggage area when you board, which has limited space.

 To get to Takayama from Tokyo (4 – 4.5 hours):